-This section describes the IAMP implementation strategy, which includes an I-84/US 730 Interchange Function and Policy Definition and Management Area.
+This section describes the IAMP implementation strategy, which includes a POM Interchange Function and Policy Definition and Management Area.
 The Implementation Plan also includes adoption and monitoring procedures that will ensure transportation improvements are constructed and funded as development occurs and that the improvement plan is updated as needed over time.

-To ensure that the IAMP remains dynamic and responsive to changes to the adopted land use and transportation plans, Morrow County and ODOT should, at a minimum:
+To ensure that the IAMP remains dynamic and responsive to changes to the adopted land use and transportation plans, the following actions at the State and local level are recommended:

-- Amend the Morrow County Transportation System Plan and Comprehensive Plan; - Amend the Oregon Highway Plan (OHP); - Codify and map an IAMP Management Area that defines the area wherein regulations and requirements associated with protecting the interchange apply (see Figure 8-1); - Coordinate planning activities pursuant to the Transportation Planning Rule (OAR 660-012); - Review the IAMP and mobility standards for the interchange prior to adopting local plan amendments.
+- Amend the City of Boardman and Morrow County transportation system plans (TSPs), which are the transportation elements of the respective comprehensive plans, to include the recommendations of the IAMP; - Amend the Oregon Highway Plan (OHP); - Codify and map an IAMP Management Area that defines the area wherein regulations and requirements associated with protecting the interchange apply (see Figure 8-1); - Coordinate planning activities pursuant to the Transportation Planning Rule (OAR 660-012); - Review the IAMP and mobility standards for the interchange prior to adopting local plan amendments.